Hi, my name is Jenny Edwards and I am the owner and creator of All Natural Horse Care.

 I have always been of the opinion that all animals in our care should lead as natural a life as possible, but I really got into the 'natural' horse movement after my horse Tuffy was lamed by a farrier in 2000.
 After trying and failing to fully recover his health with traditional methods for treating the ensuing laminitis and rotation I came across the barefoot movement.
 This journey opened me up to so many wonderful experiences and I have never looked back.

-Since 2000 I have been learning all I can about barefoot trimming methods and practiced for 20+ years as a hoofcare professional.
-I also partnered with Paige Poss and created Anatomy of the Equine, a company that produces high quality educational material.
+Since 2000 I have been learning all I can about barefoot trimming methods and practiced for 21+ years as a hoofcare professional.
+I also partnered with Paige Poss and created Anatomy of the Equine, a company that produces high quality educational material for vets, farriers and horse owners.

 I currently have four horses who live as natural a life as possible.
 I keep them all barefoot and ride in treeless saddles and bitless bridles.
 They eat a natural grass (and grass hay) diet with a custom mineral supplement and are only wormed when necessary.
-I do not have them routinely vaccinated.
+I do not have them routinely vaccinated and they are all glowing with health.

 Tuffy was a Canadian born Quarter Horse x Appaloosa.
 He was light palomino with a white blanket and ginger spots - although you'd never know it most of the time as he was a mud monster!

-He has owned my heart since the moment I met him in 1993.
+He owned my heart from the moment I met him in 1993.
 He was my inspiration and pushed me to continue learning so that I can help horses everywhere.

 No amount of money could have ever made me part with him - but then as anyone who really knows me would attest, no amount of money would make me part with any of my animals.